 Leh to Hemis Monastery Bus

 For the return journey, this bus leaves Martsellang at 4.30 PM and arrives at Leh at 5.30 PM via Changa and Hemis.
-If this timing suits you, you can travel by this Bus.
-Otherwise, you will have to either rent a private taxi, motorcycle or an automatic bike like Scooty from Leh.
+If this time suits you, you can travel by this Bus.
+Otherwise, you will have to either rent a private taxi, motorcycle, or an automatic bike like Scooty from Leh.

 Hemis Monastery Timings